mathis-lambert/Python-Yolo-Wrapper-for-Unity-interactions/README.md

 ## Usage
 ### Unity
 Open the project with **Unity `2022.3.13f1`** or later.
 You can find the project in the folder `UnityProject/`.
+- Click on the ADD button in the Unity Hub and select the folder `UnityProject/`
+- Select the project and click on the OPEN button

 ### Python
 #### Execute scripts